bitnami/charts/TESTING.md

 This guide will focus in the `verify` phase section, in which there are some things to remark:

-* There is a list of the actions to execute as part of the testing plan (see `actions`).
+* There is a list of the actions to execute as part of the testing plan.
 Namely, this example includes a `health-check`, an instance of `goss` tests and another instance of `cypress` tests.

-* For each of the `actions`, VIB will deploy **a brand new release** of the chart under test.
+* For each of the `actions`, VIB will deploy **a brand new release** of the chart provided by `verify.context.resources.path`.
 Consequently, the state between actions is not shared.

 * The installation of the chart can be customized via `runtime_parameters`, which should be encoded using base64.
-See the [Runtime parameters](#runtime-parameters) sections for further information.
+See the [Runtime parameters](#runtime-parameters) section for further information.

 * The `runtime_parameters` are shared accross all `actions`, which guarantees that each release of the chart is based on the exact same configuration.